NOAR PRIVACY NOTICE FOR RESEARCH PARTICIPANTS

 If you choose not to take part, UEA will retain your hospital number and date of birth only for a period of 2 years so that we do not recontact you should your details be passed to us again.
 This is in line with our recruitment inclusion criteria.
 After this period, we will destroy this information.

-Most of the information we use is collected directly from you, for example when you fill in a questionnaire.
-Other information we may obtain from your medical records and from NHS England, where you have given your permission to do so.
+Most of the information we use is collected directly from you, either verbally, in writing or when you fill in a questionnaire.
+Other information we may obtain from your medical records and from NHS England and other data linkages, where you have given your permission to do so.
 Whenever you provide personal information, we are legally obliged to use it in accordance with the laws concerning the protection of personal information.

 LEGAL BASIS FOR USING YOUR DATA